CiscoDevNet/WindowsContainerLabs/analytics-agent-windows/README.md

 **Build your own image**

-Download the latest Windows 64Bit bundled standalone analytics agent from the [AppDynamics Official Download Site](https://download.appdynamics.com/download/)
+Download the latest Windows 64Bit bundled standalone analytics agent from the [AppDynamics Official Download Site](https://download.appdynamics.com/download/).

-Note the agent version number (e.g `20.6.1`) from the downloaded zip file.
+Toss the downloaded zip file into `container` folder and note the agent version number (e.g `20.6.1`) from the downloaded zip file.

 Locate the `build.ps1` script in the `container` folder